-The Phoenix Education Center was established in 2020 and is approx. 19000 sq. ft.
+The Phoenix Education Center was established in 2020 and is approximately 19,000 square feet.
 The facility provides students five lab spaces, two tool rooms and a student lounge.
 The Carrington library website offers online resources and professional organization information.